+Caught without your coffee maker?
+Do not settle for a disappointing instant coffee.
+Whether you are camping, travelling, or your machine has called it quits, a fantastic brew is still within reach.
 This guide walks you through four simple, resourceful methods to make a rich and aromatic coffee using everyday items.
-From a robust stovetop brew to a clever makeshift pour-over, you'll learn how to get your caffeine fix.
-The secret always starts with quality, freshly roasted beans, and we'll show you the rest.
+From a robust stovetop brew to a clever makeshift pour-over, you will learn how to get your caffeine fix.
+The secret always starts with freshly roasted coffee beans, and we will show you the rest.

 The Foundation of a Great Brew: It Starts with the Bean

+The most important element for a delicious cup is the coffee itself.
+Starting with premium, freshly roasted beans means you are already halfway to a superb cup, regardless of the equipment you have on hand.
 Just as important are water quality and temperature.
 For the best flavour extraction, the ideal water temperature is between 90°C and 96°C. An easy way to achieve this without a thermometer is to bring your kettle to a boil and then let it rest for about 30 to 60 seconds before pouring.
 This slight cooling prevents the water from scalding the coffee grounds, which can result in a burnt taste.

-Method 1: The Classic Stovetop "Cowboy" Coffee
+Method 1: The Classic Stovetop Cowboy Coffee

-This is a straightforward, rugged way to brew a strong and flavourful coffee, perfect for when you're outdoors or just have a gas stove at home.
-It’s a simple immersion technique that requires minimal gear: just a saucepan or pot, water, and coarsely ground coffee.
+This is a straightforward, rugged way to brew a strong and flavourful coffee, perfect for when you are outdoors or just have a gas stove at home.
+It is a simple immersion technique that requires minimal gear: just a saucepan or pot, water, and coarsely ground coffee.
+A good starting point for your coffee-to-water ratio is about 1:15, which translates to roughly two tablespoons of coffee for every 250ml of water.

-Step 1: Add your desired amount of water to a saucepan and bring it to a boil over medium heat.
+- Add your desired amount of water to a saucepan and bring it to a boil over medium heat.

-Step 2: Once boiling, remove the pot from the heat and let it stand for 30 seconds.
+- Once boiling, remove the pot from the heat and let it stand for 30 seconds.
 This brings the water temperature down to the optimal range for brewing.

-Step 3: Add your coffee grounds directly to the water and give it a gentle stir to ensure all the grounds are saturated.
+- Add your coffee grounds directly to the water and give it a gentle stir to ensure all the grounds are saturated.

-Step 4: Let the coffee steep for four minutes.
+- Let the coffee steep for four minutes.
 For a more even extraction, give it another stir at the two-minute mark.

-Step 6: Pour the coffee slowly and carefully into your mug, leaving the settled grounds behind in the pot.
+- Pour the coffee slowly and carefully into your mug, leaving the settled grounds behind in the pot.

 Method 2: The Clever Makeshift Pour-Over

+The pour-over method is an ingenious way to create a clean, bright cup of coffee, similar to what you would get from dedicated pour-over brewers.
+It is excellent for highlighting the nuanced flavours of single-origin beans.
 All you need is a mug, a coffee filter, and medium-fine ground coffee.
-If you don’t have a proper filter, a clean handkerchief, a piece of cheesecloth, or even a sturdy paper towel can work in a pinch.
+If you do not have a proper filter, a clean handkerchief, a piece of cheesecloth, or even a sturdy paper towel can work in a pinch.
+A coffee-to-water ratio of around 1:16 is a great starting point, which is about 15 grams of coffee for 250ml of water.

-Step 2: Add your coffee grounds into the filter.
+- Add your coffee grounds into the filter.

-Step 3: Heat your water to just off the boil (around 93°C).
+- Heat your water to just off the boil (around 93°C).

-Method 3: The "Faux" French Press
+Method 3: The Faux French Press

 This technique allows you to achieve the rich, full-bodied texture of a French press without the plunger.
-It's an immersion method that is incredibly simple and effective for producing a robust cup.
-You'll just need two mugs or heatproof jars, a spoon, and coarsely ground coffee.
+It is an immersion method that is incredibly simple and effective for producing a robust cup.
+You will just need two mugs or heatproof jars, a spoon, and coarsely ground coffee.
+A ratio of 1:15 is ideal for this method, which is about 20 grams of coffee for 300ml of water.

-Step 1: Add your coarse coffee grounds to one of the mugs or jars.
+- Add your coarse coffee grounds to one of the mugs or jars.

-Step 2: Pour hot water (just off the boil) over the grounds, making sure they are all saturated.
+- Pour hot water (just off the boil) over the grounds, making sure they are all saturated.

-Step 3: Let the coffee steep for four minutes.
+- Let the coffee steep for four minutes.

-Step 5: Let the brew sit for another minute or two, which gives the finer particles more time to settle.
+- Let the brew sit for another minute or two, which gives the finer particles more time to settle.

-Step 6: Finally, pour the coffee slowly into the second mug.
+- Pour the coffee slowly into the second mug.
 You can use a spoon to hold back the layer of grounds at the bottom as you pour.

 Method 4: The Simple Coffee Bag Steeper